ktor-doc-jp/ktor-doc-jp/advanced/http2.md

 ## SSL certificate

-As per specification, HTTP/2 does not require encryption, but all browsers will require encrypted connections to be used with HTTP/2.
-That's why a working TLS is a prerequisite for enabling HTTP/2.
-A certificate is required to enable encryption.
-For testing purposes, it can be generated with `keytool` from JDK.
+As per the specification, HTTP/2 does not require encryption, but all browsers will require encrypted connections to be used with HTTP/2.
+That's why a working TLS environment is a prerequisite for enabling HTTP/2.
+Therefore, a certificate is required to enable encryption.
+For testing purposes, it can be generated with `keytool` from the JDK:

 ```bash
 keytool -keystore test.jks -genkeypair -alias testkey -keyalg RSA -keysize 4096 -validity 5000 -dname 'CN=localhost, OU=ktor, O=ktor, L=Unspecified, ST=Unspecified, C=US'
 ```

-The next step is configuring ktor to use your keystore.
-See the example application.conf
+The next step is configuring Ktor to use your keystore.
+See the example application.conf:

 ```
 ktor {